 What is the typical post-operative course for browlift surgery?

 After surgery a small drain tube is placed to drain away fluids that otherwise might accumulate.
 A bulky head dressing is also placed to decrease swelling.
 Patients may choose to go home that afternoon or be observed at a recovery facility overnight.
 The drains and bulky head dressing are removed the following day.
-Sutures at the hairline are removed 3-5 days after surgery and cosmetic tape will be applied at that time.
-Pain is usually minimal and most of our patients return to work a few days after surgery.
+Your sutures are removed 3-5 days after surgery and cosmetic tape will be applied at that time.
+Pain is usually minimal and most of our patients return to work a few days after surgery.*

 What are the limitations of browlift?

 The effect of the browlift is limited to the brows and forehead only.
 Sagging cheeks, jowls and facial wrinkles will not be corrected with a browlift.
 The browlift is not intended to correct minor asymmetries of the brows.*